wh0th3h3llam1/PdfDing/docs/configuration.md

 ### `CONSUME_SKIP_EXISTING`
 Values: `TRUE`, `FALSE` | Default: `TRUE`

-Flag for skipping the addition PDF files if the user already has PDF with the same name and file size.
+Flag for skipping the addition of PDF files if the user already has PDF with the same name and file size.

 ### `CONSUME_TAGS`
 Values: `string` | Default: `None`